 - British Citizens, or

 - Hold Indefinite Leave to remain, or

 If the are not then the minimum income will increase by;

 - £3,800 for the first child included, and

 - £2,400 for each additional child thereafter.

-1.2 Who’s income can be used for the application?
+1.2 Whose income can be used for the Spouse Visa application?

-As a general rule of thumb if applying for entry clearance (I.e you are applying from outside the UK) then only the sponsor can show their income.
-If applying to vary your visa or extending your current spouse visa then both the sponsor and the applicant can show their income.
+As a general rule of thumb if applying for entry clearance (I.e you are applying from outside the UK) then only the sponsor can show their income to meet the Spouse Visa financial requirements.
+If applying to vary your visa or extending your current Spouse Visa then both the sponsor and the applicant can show their income.

 What sources of income are accepted?